bykof/clicker/README.md

-# dragonball-clicker
+# clicker

-This is the server for a Dragon Ball clicker game
+This is a generic clicker game server, which can be used to build clicker games UIs.